rohandudam/auto-generate-trello-board/README.md

 --------
-A Python Trello API utility Script to create Trello Boards, Cards etc
+A Python Trello API utility Script to create Trello Boards, Cards etc. Here we create more number of boards per theme.
 --------
 You can use this script to :